fourstix/-Elfos-SPI-OLED-Drivers/README.md

 ## textbg
 **Usage:** textbg
-Draws text strings on the display, using the transparent and opaque background options.
+Draws text strings on the display, using the normal, inverse and overlay text options.

+## align
+**Usage:** textbg
+Draws a set of lines and rectangles with an inverse text string on the display to show the pixel alignment.

 Repository Contents
 -------------------